 According to press reports on Sept.
-20, 2019, Novo Nordisk received FDA approval for an oral form of their blockbuster drug OzempicTm (semaglutide) (1).
-Semaglutide works by stimulating by binding to the GLP-1 receptor which stimulates insulin production in the pancreas, while slowing digestion and helping to prevent the liver from producing too much glucose.
-The new oral version will be marketed as RybelsusTm (semaglutide) in a single dose per day format.
+20, 2019, Novo Nordisk received FDA approval for an oral form of their blockbuster peptide drug, OzempicTM (semaglutide) (1).
+Semaglutide works by binding to the glucagon-like peptide-1 (GLP-1) receptor which stimulates insulin production in the pancreas, slowing digestion and helping to prevent the liver from producing too much glucose.
+The new oral version will be marketed as RybelsusTM (semaglutide) in a single dose per day format.
 This is the first of the incretin-type peptide agonists of the GLP-1 receptor to be available in an oral dosage form.
 With type 2 diabetes at epidemic levels worldwide, it is believed that a oral product may result in better patient compliance than the standard subcutaneous weekly injection.